hazelcast/hazelcast-reference-manual/src/Preface.md

 ## Phone Home

-Hazelcast uses phone home data to learn about usage of Hazelcast.
+Hazelcast uses phone home data to learn about usage of Hazelcast IMDG.

-Hazelcast member instances call our phone home server initially when they are started and then every 24 hours.
+Hazelcast IMDG member instances call our phone home server initially when they are started and then every 24 hours.
 This applies to all the instances joined to the cluster.

 **What is sent in?**

 The following information is sent in a phone home:

-- Hazelcast version
+- Hazelcast IMDG version
-- Local Hazelcast member UUID
+- Local Hazelcast IMDG member UUID
 - Download ID
 - A hash value of the cluster ID
 - Cluster size bands for 5, 10, 20, 40, 60, 100, 150, 300, 600 and > 600